pogh/blog/content/blog-one/2022.11.21 DATEFIRST/index.md

 And there we have it.
 The first day of the week for SQL Server Agent is Sunday.
 The solution was explicitly  setting ```DATEFIRST``` in the stored procedure.

-Things to remember:
-* SQL Server Agent Job might have different environment settings to you